0xflux/HOME---Habitable-or-Mapped-Exoplanets/README.md

 This was particually interesting to write, as I have had to use multiple conversions and equations to calcualte the luminosity of the star, and then convert it to a relative luminosity, as well as working with AU as a measurement of distance.
 I plan on building a module which will look at the orbit of the exoplanet, and see whether it fits into the habitable zone of the star it orbits.
 I have also manually reviewed data and calculations to ensure the math is correct.

-### Calculate luminosity of the star & calculate habitability zones of the star:
+### Significant progress - Calculate luminosity of the star & calculate habitability zones of the star:

 Calculates the luminosity of the host star, and adds data relating to the habitabilty zones of the star.
 Future versions will analyse this vs data of the exoplanets to see whether liquid water could exist on them.
 I would like to add some data from EM specrtums observed from the planets / stars to test for the presence of certain elements which may increase the chance of life forming.